-- 28.(1) Any person, including without limitation the First Nation and the assessor, may appeal an assessment or a reconsideration of an assessment of assessable property to the Assessment Review Board by delivering - (a) a completed Notice of Appeal, - (b) a copy of the Assessment Notice, and - (c) an administration fee of thirty dollars (\$30), to the assessor within forty-five (45) days after the date on which the Assessment Notice was mailed or e-mailed to the persons named on the assessment roll in respect of the assessable property.
+- 28.(1) Any person, including without limitation the First Nation and the assessor, may appeal an assessment or a reconsideration of an assessment of assessable property to the Assessment Review Board by delivering - (a) a completed Notice of Appeal, - (b) a copy of the Assessment Notice, and - (c) the applicable administration fee as determined under subsections (6) and (7), to the assessor within forty-five (45) days after the date on which the Assessment Notice was mailed or e-mailed to the persons named on the assessment roll in respect of the assessable property.

-- (2) An appeal is commenced by delivery of a completed Notice of Appeal, a copy of the Assessment Notice, and the required administration fee to the assessor at the address set out in the Assessment Notice. - (3) The grounds for an appeal may be in respect of one or more of the following: - (a) the assessed value of the assessable property; - (b) the assessment classification of the assessable property; - (c) the applicability of an exemption to the assessable property; - (d) any alleged error or omission in an assessment or Assessment Notice; and - (e) the liability of the holder to taxation under the Taxation Law. - (4) Where an appeal is commenced with respect to a supplementary assessment, the appeal must be confined to the supplementary assessment. - (5) The assessor must, as soon as possible after a Notice of Appeal is received, - (a) deliver a copy of the Notice of Appeal to the chair and to the First Nation; and - (b) deliver the administration fee collected under paragraph (1)(c) to the First Nation.
+- (2) An appeal is commenced by delivery of a completed Notice of Appeal, a copy of the Assessment Notice, and the required administration fee to the assessor at the address set out in the Assessment Notice. - (3) The grounds for an appeal may be in respect of one or more of the following: - (a) the assessed value of the assessable property; - (b) the assessment classification of the assessable property; - (c) the applicability of an exemption to the assessable property; - (d) any alleged error or omission in an assessment or Assessment Notice; and - (e) the liability of the holder to taxation under the Taxation Law. - (4) Where an appeal is commenced with respect to a supplementary assessment, the appeal must be confined to the supplementary assessment. - (5) The assessor must, as soon as possible after a Notice of Appeal is received, - (a) deliver a copy of the Notice of Appeal to the chair and to the First Nation; and - (b) deliver the administration fee collected under paragraph (1)(c) to the First Nation. - (6) The administration fee is - (a) seventy-five dollars (\$75) for an interest in reserve lands classified as Class 1; and - (b) three-hundred dollars (\$300) for an interest in reserve lands classified in any property class other than Class 1. - (7) Where an interest in reserve lands is classified into two (2) or more property classes, the administration fee is - (a) the amount set out in paragraph (6)(a) where any portion of the interest is classified as Class 1; and - (b) the amount set out in paragraph (6)(b) in all other circumstances.